-I have received countless emails from Hashimoto’s readers who have started feeling so much better after digging at their own root cause, making adjustments to their diets and lifestyles, and finding supplements that restore the nutrient depletions which are so common with thyroid disorders.
+I have received countless emails from Hashimoto’s readers who have started feeling so much better after digging at their own root cause, making adjustments to their diets and lifestyles, and finding supplements that restore the nutrient depletions which are so common in those with thyroid disorders.

 Why do people with Hashimoto’s have so many nutrient depletions?
-It really is a vicious cycle…
+It really is a vicious cycle… but addressing depletions, including those in B12, can be a game-changer.

 Read on to learn about: